joelvoss/jvdx-eslint-config/README.md

 > Notice: The old configuration can be found in the `v3` branch.

-jvdx's ESLint configuration, with sensible defaults for ES6, React and TypeScript projects.
+jvdx's ESLint configuration, with sensible defaults for ES6, React and TypeScript projects.<br>

-**Important:** This configuration is specifically for the new `eslint.config.js` flat file cofiguration format.
+This configuration is specifically for the new `eslint.config.js` flat file configuration format.

 It exports a `configs` objects with the following rulesets: